Cellar/cellar-api/CONTRIBUTING.md

 Once you have all the above installed, you are ready to start the dependencies.
 This is done through make by running `make services`.
 This will startup any dependencies required by the API and bootstrap their configuration.
-It will also output any relevant secrets into a file called `.env` from with the Cellar API will read secrets.
+It will also output any relevant secrets into a file called `.env` from which the Cellar API will read secrets.

 You are now ready to run the API.
 This can either be done from your IDE or using the command `make run`.